 Write content to the highest standards you know, or refer to a piece of content that you’re optimizing for a client.
 Create a list of one, two or three-word topics that you want to cover and take it to the TF*IDF tool that you’ve chosen.

 Your goal here is to target keywords and the URLs of the top domains that target them to reveal what topics you are missing and what topics you aren’t covering in enough depth.

 2) Plug into a TF*IDF tool

-Each tool works in a slightly different way, as you’ll be able to see, below.
-They also track different information, but the most useful ones are geared toward helping you understand how your competitors are finding success with their use of keywords.
+Each tool works slightly differently, as you’ll be able to see below.
+They also track different information, but the most useful on-page SEO tools are geared toward helping you understand how your competitors are finding success with their use of keywords.